MariaScetta/Progetto-HTML-CSS-corso/README.md

 # Progetto-HTML-CSS-corso
 HTML and CSS project created for the first week of my full-stack development course covering the basics of HTML and CSS.

+This project aims at recreating a landing page using mobile-first methodologies.